Catholic University of Eastern Africa: Learning Resource Centre

 The university's Learning Resource Centre (LRC) is an example of ecologically sustainable design in the region.
 Designed by Kenyan architect Musau Kimeu, the LRC consists of three buildings—a 3000-seat modern library, a 1200-seat state-of-the-art auditorium, and a 500-seat cafeteria.
 The buildings are arranged around a 50m by 40m central square and tied together by a covered walkway with outdoor seating.
 The central area of the grass-covered square is adorned on opposite corners with a fountain and a three-metre high statue of Pope Paul VI by Ugandan artist Leonard Kateete.

 The three buildings are designed to include the use of natural ventilation to provide cooling, maximize a high thermal mass, use sun-shading of glazed areas, and building orientation to maximize sustainability.
 Wind energy is utilized to operate the ventilation cowls above the thermal chimneys.
 The underground water storage tank has a top that doubles as the podium for an outdoor amphitheatre.
 The tank is being incorporated for water harvesting.
 In 2014, the library building was recognized as the Best Green Building in Kenya.

 Academics

-As of May 2020, the university maintains the following faculties, schools and institutes:
+As of December 2025, the university maintains the following faculties, schools, centres and institutes: